Guide authored by PCOS supplement provider, Fertility Family.

 The increased risk of developing the above factors has been published by the Royal College of Obstetricians and Gynaecologists in Green Top Guide No 33[2].
 These factors are seen more frequently in PCOS women and can predispose to cardiovascular disease (heart problems and/or possibly strokes) and the onset of type 2 diabetes.

 It is sensible to minimise the exposure to these risk factors by lifestyle changes including: an improved diet, weight loss, increased exercise.
-Try to reduce carbohydrates and when you do consume them, try to make sure they are of the high glycaemic index (GI) variety.
+Try to reduce refined sugars and alcohol.

 How Inofolic Alpha can help during the menopause?